nattrigo/nattrigo.github.io/content/event/example/index.md

   postcode: ''
   country: Colombia

-summary: Presentation of the paper 'The Impact of High-Intensity Rains on Neonatal Health'
+summary: Presentation of the paper The Impact of High-Intensity Rains on Neonatal Health
 abstract: Session II-B Parallel sessions: Climate Change and Health

 # Talk start and end times.